hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Anti-Bunker Catapult (L)

-The anti-bunker catapult represents the most prevalent strategy for demolishing enemy bunkers.
-A colossal, ultra-dense projectile, several kilometers long, is launched from an equally massive catapult towards the bunker.
-Just before it strikes, the weight concentrates into a small area of just a few meters, creating a powerful impact that breaches the bunker.
-Typically, the damage is so severe that the bunker collapses, obliterating everything inside.
-This method, however, cannot be employed at all times due to its destructive nature.
+The anti-bunker catapult embodies the foremost strategy for dismantling enemy fortifications.
+This formidable weapon fires ultra-dense projectiles, reaching several kilometers in length, toward the target.
+Unlike a traditional catapult, this cannon can launch both massive rocks to smash against stone walls and devastating energy blasts to penetrate force fields.
+As the projectile hurtles through the air, it focuses its substantial weight into a small impact area just before striking, resulting in an immense force capable of breaching even the strongest defenses.
+The damage inflicted is typically catastrophic, often leading to the complete collapse of the bunker and annihilating everything within.

 ### Anti-Bunker Drill (R+B)